Below are brief descriptions of some individually-led research projects at Angelo. These will be periodically updated.

 Hiromi Uno at Jane’s Riffle, where only nymphs of E. maculata are found. photo by Charles Post.

 Hiromi has captured the hatching and recently hatched egg cases of E. maculata as the first winter flood of swept them down the tributary into the mainstem South Fork Eel River.
 This mainstem habitat warms over the spring and summer to become a productive habitat for mayfly nymphs, but stressful for cold-water steelhead trout (Oncorhyncus mykiss), which typically rear in rivers for one and half years before they migrate to the ocean.
 In warming rivers of Northern California, rearing juvenile steelhead are increasingly restricted to cool tributaries, where little food is produced.
 Hiromi’s experiments have shown that the migration of E. maculata helps sustain summer rearing by juvenile salmonids in cool tributary refuges where they would otherwise be food-limited.
 By transferring energy subsidies from productive mainstems to food-limited tributaries, this mayfly appears to enhance the resilience of steelhead populations in the warming rivers of northern California.
-Hiromi is a Ph.D. student with Mary Power in the Dept. of Integrative Biology at UCB.
+Hiromi was a Ph.D. student with Mary Power in the Dept. of Integrative Biology at UCB.
+She is currently a JSPS Postdoctoral Fellow at Hokkaido University.

 Larissa Walder: Life history of Mermithid nematode parasites of the migratory mayfly, Ephemerella maculata